 • saunas, public swimming pools or toilet seats

-• mosquitoes or other insects
+• mosquitoes, other insects or animals

 • saliva, tears, sweat, urine, faeces or vomit

 • healthy skin

 The HI virus can be transmitted through unprotected vaginal sex without a condom.
 Vaginal fluids, semen, pre-ejaculation fluid and blood are all possible transmitters.
 Vaginal dryness caused by menstruation, pregnancy, breastfeeding or ageing reduces the safety of intercourse.
 Sores and sexually transmitted infections (STIs) increase the risk of HIV infection.
 A water- or silicone-based lubricant prevents sores and dryness of mucous membranes, prevents the condom from breaking during intercourse and increases pleasure of intercourse.

 HIV is most easily transmitted through unprotected anal sex without a condom, because the mucous membrane of the rectum is fragile and can easily develop sores.
 The HI virus can be found in semen, pre-ejaculation fluid and the rectum wall.
 Also the tip of the glans and the end of the urethra can chafe.
 In addition to using a condom, it is important to use enough lubricant while having anal sex.
 Lubricant reduces the risk of sores and of the condom breaking and thus reduces the risk of catching an HIV infection.